Siionin Virret

-Siionin virret ("Hymns of Zion") is a hymnbook of the Finnish Awakening religious revival movement (Herännäisyys).
-The hymnal is used in the traditional conventicle 'seurat' which is an informal religious gathering taking often place in homes.
-Hymns of Zion are also sung in the religious summer festival 'Herättäjäjuhlat' of the Awakening movement.
+Siionin virret ("Hymns of Zion") is a hymnbook of the Finnish Awakening Christian revival movement (Herännäisyys).
+The hymnal is used in the traditional conventicle, or seurat, which is an informal religious gathering often taking place in homes.
+Hymns of Zion are also sung at the Awakening movement's summer festival, Herättäjäjuhlat.

-A remarkable part of the hymns derive from the Swedish collection of songs Sions sånger from the 1740s.
-The first edition of the book was published in 1790.
-A new edition was produced by Wilhelmi Malmivaara in 1893 with 157 hyms.
-Jaakko Haavio edited the next revision which was published in 1971.
-The current edition dates to 2017 and contains 255 hymns.
+Many of the hymns derive from the Swedish collection of songs Sions sånger from the 1740s, which was a hymnbook of the Swedish Moravian Church.
+It was translated into Finnish by parish minister Elias Lagus as Siionin virret, and its first edition was published in 1790.
+A new edition was produced by Wilhelmi Malmivaara in 1893 with 157 hymns.
+Jaakko Haavio edited the next revision, which was published in 1971.
+The current edition was revised in 2016 and adopted into use in 2017, and contains 255 hymns.

+Other Finnish revival movements like Laestadians used the 1790 first edition of Siionin virret early in their history.
+The Prayer Movement still uses the original Elias Lagus translations in their hymnbook.

-Wilhelmi Malmivaara's extensive revision published in 1892 was translated in its entirety into English by Thomas McElwain and published under the title 'Songs of Zion' in 2014.
+Wilhelmi Malmivaara's edition was translated in its entirety into English by Thomas McElwain and published under the title 'Songs of Zion' in 2014.